Alexandra Juhasz AIDS Activism VHS Collection

 Acquired for research for my doctoral disseration, and then monograph, "AIDS TV."
 Digitized for my VHS Archives class, Fall 2018.
 Made by AIDS Films as part of a significant early effort to get high-production films about AIDS and minority…

-Bebashi/Amfar Dub, blank, Final Decision, Grandma's Legacy; Keep Your Laws off My Body
+Bebashi/Amfar Dub; Keep Your Laws off My Body

-Composite tape of videos acquired for research for my doctoral disseration, then monograph, AIDS TV.
-Digitized for my VHS Archives class, Fall 2018.
-Ted Kerr and I write extesnively about the Bebashi tape for our book, We Are Having this Conversation…
+This is composite tape of 2 videos acquired for research for my doctoral disseration, then monograph, AIDS TV.
+It was digitized for my VHS Archives class, Fall 2018.
+I like that these projects are aligned on one tape.
+Both mix the private and the…

 Acquired for research for my doctoral disseration, and then monograph, "AIDS TV."
-Made by my friend and colleague, Juanita Mohammed Sczepanski for GMHC's Living with AIDS Show.
-I continue to work with Juanita, and recently included her in Compulsive…
+Made by my friend and colleague, Juanita Mohammed Szczepanski for GMHC's Living with AIDS Show.
+I continued to work with Juanita, and included her in the Day With(out)…

 Carol Leigh: Music Videos, Whores and Healers, Take Back the Night

 Acquired for research for my doctoral disseration, then monograph, AIDS TV.
-Digitized for my VHS Archives class, Fall 2018.
-Carol Leigh is a longtime collaborator and friend.
-We worked together on RELEASED: 5 Short Videos about Women and Prison.
-I…
+This tape was digitized for my VHS Archives class, Fall 2020 and they made a great final project, GROUP SEX (collaborating with Carol and other activists) on resisting…

 Doctors, Liars, and Women: AIDS Activists Say No To Cosmo

 Acquired for research for my doctoral disseration, then monograph, AIDS TV.
-Digitized for my VHS Archives class, Fall 2018."This spectacular David and Goliath story unfolds on the streets of New York, as the first action of the Women’s Committee in…
+Digitized for my VHS Archives class, Fall 2018.
+One of the central pieces of AIDS activist video that forefronts women's activism with a strong critique of media…

 Hard to Get: AIDS in the Workplace